 Membership in the Water Design-Build Council is open to any private-sector company engaged in integrated design and construction services or construction management-at-risk (CMAR).
 A company must function in the capacity either as a prime contractor or under a risk-sharing arrangement with a partner.
 In providing these services, the company must have demonstrated in-depth, in-house comprehensive engineering capabilities to design and build public or private (investor-owned), rate-regulated utility water or wastewater treatment infrastructure facilities in North America.

-WDBC Membership categories are regular, associate and allied.
-Member categories are related to the gross revenues generated from design-build and CMAR water and wastewater infrastructure projects in North America in the prior calendar year.
-Revenue categories are based on those between $80 and $40 million; those less than $40 million per year; and those less than $20 million per year.
+WDBC Membership categories are regular and allied.
+Regular Membership is related to the gross revenues generated from design-build and CMAR water and wastewater infrastructure projects in North America in the prior calendar year.
+Revenue categories are based on those greater than $80 million, between $80 and $40 million, and those less than $40 million per year.

 Each member firm in the Regular category designates an individual to represent the member firm in all respects and matters related to the Council, including, but not limited to: (a) a seat on the Board of Directors and is accorded full voting privileges or consenting to action through meetings, and (b) becomes eligible to become nominated for an officer position after one year of participation, Regular Member firms also designate an individual as alternate to the designated representative, to act in its behalf and represent the member firm’s interest in the absence of the designated representative.
 The alternate participates in board meetings and committee activities; and in the absence of the designated representative, the alternate is accorded full voting privileges.